 At your second appointment, your temporary crown will be removed, the tooth will be cleaned, and your new crown will be carefully placed to ensure the spacing and bite are accurate.

 You will be given care instructions and encouraged to have regular dental visits to check your new crown.

 A dental bridge is a way to replace a missing tooth.
-At SUNRISE EMERGENCY DENTIST OF BEAVERTON , we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
+At EMERGENCY DENTIST BEAVERTON, we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
 The new tooth is held in place by two crowns.
 It looks natural and is made out of a ceramic or porcelain material to match the surrounding teeth.
-As an experienced cosmetic dentist, We make sure that the new tooth looks and feels amazing.
+As an experienced cosmetic dentists, We make sure that the new tooth looks and feels amazing.

 Dental bridges are highly durable and will last many years; however, they may need replacement or need to be re-cemented due to normal wear.